There are several ways to run faster.

-You can read inspiration content until your blue in the face, but unless you take some form of action all that 32 minute talk will be a pipe dream.
-You have everything it takes!
+You can read inspiration content until you’re blue in the face.
+So, unless you take some form of action all that 32 minute talk will be a pipe dream.

 A few years ago I had run a half-marathon in 1.07.06, yet my best marathon was a 2.40.02.
 I went to the California International Marathon having a run a 2.51.51 in my previous marathon.

-I was way in over my head to think I could run a sub 2.22.00 marathon time…that was more ‘rational’ mind talking but I knew what I could do and ignored that form of thought.
+Furthermore, I was way in over my head to think I could run a sub 2.22.00 marathon time.

 I knew I had done my homework leading into the race.
 Sure, I failed (miserably to my standards) in my previous 26.2 mile attempt.

 Regardless, I went for it and caught the elite Kenyan 2.12-14 marathoners (along with the 2.12 Russian marathoner who finished behind me in 2.23) at mile 5 and ran a 2.19.35 finish time.